 Affirmation 36.2: The Working Group affirms the current practice of maintaining a single base Registry Agreement with “Specifications.”

 Recommendation 36.3: There must be a clearer, structured, and efficient method to apply for, negotiate, and obtain exemptions to certain provisions of the base Registry Agreement, subject to public notice and comment.
+A clear rationale must be included with any exemption request.
 This allows ICANN org to consider unique aspects of registry operators and TLD strings, as well as provides ICANN org the ability to accommodate a rapidly changing marketplace.
+The Working Group notes that consensus policy must not be the subject of individual Registry Agreement negotiations.

 Recommendation 36.4: ICANN must add a contractual provision stating that the registry operator will not engage in fraudulent or deceptive practices.